sygmaprotocol/sygma-relayer/docs/general/Deposit.md

-# BTC Deposit Transaction Format
+# Deposit

-This document describes the expected format for BTC deposit transactions and how the deposit amount is calculated.
+This document describes the expected format of the deposit for different networks

-## Expected BTC Deposit Transaction Format
+## BTC Deposit
+## Format

 ### OP_RETURN Output